Zondax/namadexer/README.md

 ![Namadexer graph](./docs/assets/namadexer.jpg)

-- the `indexer`: it connects to the Namada node through rpc and collect the blocks and transactions.
-Then it stores them in the postgres database.
-The indexer doesn't know about the server and can be started independently.
+- the `indexer`: This component establishes a connection to the Namada node via RPC and collects blocks and transactions.
+It then stores this data in a PostgreSQL database.
+The indexer operates independently of the server and can be initiated on its own.

-- the `server`: it is a JSON server that allows querying block and transaction using unique identifier.
-Other useful endpoints like `/blocks/latest` can be found too.
-A list of all the endpoints and their description can be find in the documenttaion.
+- the `server`: This is a JSON-based server that facilitates querying of blocks and transactions using unique identifiers.
+It also provides additional useful endpoints, such as  `/blocks/latest`.
+A comprehensive list of all endpoints, along with their descriptions, is available in the documentation.

-Those services requires a connection to a [postgres](https://www.postgresql.org/) database.
-Support for [OpenTelemetry](https://opentelemetry.io/) was also added.
+These services require a connection to a [postgres](https://www.postgresql.org/) database.
+Support for [OpenTelemetry](https://opentelemetry.io/) has also been added.

 ## Documentation

 You can find more information about the indexer in the [`./docs`](./docs/) folder.

-## Dev
+## Development

-You will need access to a namada node and inform its tendermint rpc host and port in the `Settings.toml` file.
+You will need access to a namada node and specify its tendermint rpc host and port in the `Settings.toml` file.
 You can use the `Settings.example.toml` as a template.

 ### Dev dependencies

-You will need rust installed and a running node of namada accessible locally.
+To proceed, you must have Rust installed and a Namada node operational and accessible locally.

-It will install teh right version of protoc (at least 3.12) in this repo to avoid conflict with other installed version
+The system will automatically install the appropriate version of protoc (version 3.12 or higher) within this repository.
+This ensures no conflicts arise with other versions of protoc that may be installed on your system

 ```
 $ make install-deps
 ```